-- (a) Periodic self-assessments take place during which all areas of the organisation are reviewed and evaluated and following which appropriate action is taken where needed to ensure the development and enhancement of quality. - (b) ELE providers produce a monitoring report every 18 months, i.e., at the mid-cycle point in the three-year IEM authorisation period following the assessment of the provider's compliance with the ELE Code and QA Guidelines for ELE Providers.
+- (a) Periodic self-assessments take place during which all areas of the organisation are reviewed and evaluated and following which appropriate action is taken where needed to ensure the development and enhancement of quality. - (b) ELE providers produce a self-monitoring report every 18 months, i.e., at the midcycle point in the three-year IEM authorisation period.
 This report describes provider activities, developments and enhancements during this 18-month period and plans for the coming 18-month period.
-This report is submitted to QQI. - (c) There are procedures in place which enable learners, staff and other stakeholders to evaluate the ELE provider.
+This report is submitted to QQI.

+- (c) There are procedures in place which enable learners, staff and other stakeholders to evaluate the ELE provider.
 Evaluation is varied in type and is gathered on areas such as, but not limited to:

 - (i) premises and facilities;

 - (ii) organisational management;

 - (iii) ELE provision;

 - (iv) accommodation and catering, where offered;

 - (v) events programme;

 - (vi) other services offered;

 - (vii) developments and enhancements;

 - (viii) staff development and conditions.

 - (d) Data gathered from different types of evaluation and feedback are used to support decision-making regarding strategic organisational planning, development and enhancement, and to inform the planning of future programmes.

 - (e) Identified issues are dealt with immediately.
 For this reason, it is recommended that initial feedback be gathered from learners during the first week of the programme in order to resolve potential issues as soon as possible.